Search Engine Reputation Management is often confused with traditional SEO. But it’s not the same, and here’s why.

-If you’re at all familiar with online reputation management and search engine optimization, you probably have an idea that they are related.
-And that’s true: online reputation management uses search engine optimization principles to improve the online reputation of a business or individual (or both).
-But they’re not the same, and in fact, online reputation management is typically more difficult than search engine optimization.
-The biggest difference?
-Instead of focusing efforts on ranking a single page like SEO, online reputation management pushes up multiple pages to make a good first impression on search engine results.
+If you’re familiar with online reputation management and search engine optimization, you probably have an idea that they are related.
+And that’s true: ORM uses SEO principles to improve the online reputation of a business or individual (or both).
+But they’re not the same.
+It’s typically more difficult to repair a damaged digital reputation.
+Instead of ranking a single page for one target keyword, online reputation management pushes up multiple pages that better represent your brand.

 What Search Engine Optimization Does

 For the completely unfamiliar, search engine optimization (SEO) influences the visibility of a website or webpage on search engines.
 When you see search engine results, they are ranked by algorithms that consider each page’s quality, trust, and popularity, among other factors.
 Ideally, SEO will result in a top search engine result ranking for a single desired website or page.

 SEO is done by improving on-page factors such as quality content, site architecture, and HTML, as well as off-page factors such as links and social sharing.
 These improvements can be made to a single page or an entire website depending on the goals of the owner.